farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 ##### Legacy browsers

-It's almost identical to load initial resources with modern browsers in legacy browsers, but there are still two differences, one is that resources are not modules any more, so the attribute `type="module"` is absent, second is that dynamically added `<script>` elements is used to asynchronously load dynamic imported resources.
+It's almost identical to load initial resources with modern browsers in legacy browsers, but there are still two differences, one is that resources are not modules any more, so the attribute `type="module"` is absent, second is that dynamically added `<script>` elements are used to asynchronously load dynamic imported resources.

 ```js
 // baz.js